Jenyay/rust-optimization/README.md

     let minval: Gene = -500.0;
     let maxval: Gene = 500.0;

-    // Count individuals in initial population
+    // Initial population individuals count
     let population_size = 500;

-    // Count of xi in the chromosomes let chromo_count = 15;
+    // Count of xi in chromosomes
+    let chromo_count = 15;

     let intervals = vec![(minval, maxval); chromo_count];

-    // Make a trait object for goal function (Schwefel function) let goal = goal::GoalFromFunction::new(testfunctions::schwefel);
+    // Make a trait object for a goal function (Schwefel function) let goal = goal::GoalFromFunction::new(testfunctions::schwefel);

-    // Make the creator to create initial population.
-    // RandomCreator will fill initial population with individuals with random chromosomes in a
+    // creator will generate an initial population using RandomCreator.
-    // given interval,
-    let creator = creation::vec_float::RandomCreator::new(population_size, intervals.clone());
+    // Individuals of this population will have random chromosomes within a given interval. let creator = creation::vec_float::RandomCreator::new(population_size, intervals.clone());

     // Make a trait object for the pairing.
-    // Pairing is algorithm of selection individuals for crossbreeding.
+    // Pairing is the algorithm of selecting individuals for crossbreeding.

-    // Select random individuals from the population. let pairing = pairing::RandomPairing::new();
+    // RandomPairing selects random individuals from the population. let pairing = pairing::RandomPairing::new();

     // Crossbreeding algorithm.